 - Trekking shoes: Your trekking shoes should have three important things; high-rise ankle, waterproofing, and insulation on the outside.

 - Gum Boots: You will need gumboots to wade through water.
 You can get a pair from Leh.
 Make sure it is one size large to escape the shoe bite.
+We do not provide Gum Boots, so please carry your own Gum Boots or buy the same in Leh.

 - Crocs or open-toe slippers: You will need these in your campsite so that you can roam around easily without wetting your socks.